rafaelaqfc/Final-Project-SQL/starting_with_questions.md

 		total_transactions_revenue
 ORDER BY total_revenue DESC;

-SELECT country,
-        city,
-        SUM(transaction_revenue) AS transaction_revenue,
-		SUM(total_transactions_revenue) AS total_revenue
-FROM all_sessions
-WHERE country = 'Finland'
-GROUP BY country,
-        city,
-        transaction_revenue,
-		total_transactions_revenue
-ORDER BY total_revenue DESC;

-SELECT country,
-        city,
-        SUM(transaction_revenue) AS transaction_revenue,
-		SUM(total_transactions_revenue) AS total_revenue
-FROM all_sessions
-WHERE country = 'Mexico'
-GROUP BY country,
-        city,
-        transaction_revenue,
-		total_transactions_revenue
-ORDER BY total_revenue DESC;

-SELECT country,
-        city,
-        SUM(transaction_revenue) AS transaction_revenue,
-		SUM(total_transactions_revenue) AS total_revenue
-FROM all_sessions
-WHERE country = 'Brazil'
-GROUP BY country,
-        city,
-        transaction_revenue,
-		total_transactions_revenue
-ORDER BY total_revenue DESC;

 Answer:
-After running those queries and trying filtering the country value with the WHERE condition, it was noted that USA (USD$ 1,015,480,000 and Canada (USD ) had a a higer total revenue, whereas other countries such as Finland, Mexico and Brazil were shown as had none.
-Also, the cities of each country which genereated the total amount revenue where Atlanta (USD$ 747,000,000), Sunnyvale (USD$ 649,240,000) among others with no information on the dataset; and Toronto (USD$ 82,160,000) and New York (USD$ 67,990,000), in Canada.
+After running those queries and trying filtering the country value with the WHERE condition, it was noted that USA (USD$ 13,154,170,000), Israel, Australia, Canada and Switzerland were the five countries with the higher total revenue.
+Also, the cities of each country which genereated the total amount revenue where Sunnyvale and Atlanta, in the USA; and Toronto and New York, in Canada.

 --X--